Niskayuna High School

 Niskayuna High School is a public high school in Niskayuna, New York, United States, and is the only high school operated by the Niskayuna Central School District.

 History

 Niskayuna High School opened in 1957 after the Board of Education recommended in 1954 that the district build its own high school.
 Until then, students attended an area high school of their choice.
 The 1st graduating class was 1959 with 138 students.
 Since then, over 18,000 students have graduated from Niskayuna High School.
-A large expansion was completed in April 2011.. an ongoing capital project includes a new track, parking lot, new athletic fields, and adding pedestrian paths.
+A large expansion was completed in April 2011.. an ongoing capital project includes a new track, parking lot, new athletic fields, and adding pedestrian sidewalks.

 Academics

 Niskayuna High School was named a National Blue Ribbon School of Excellence in 1983.
 In 1999, the Wall Street Journal named Niskayuna High School one of the top performing high schools in the country.
 In 2003, the Washington Post cited Niskayuna High School as one of the best high schools in the nation.
 In 2006, Niskayuna High School was rated as one of "America's Best High Schools" by Newsweek magazine, with an index (total Advanced Placement Exams taken in 2005 divided by total number of graduating seniors) of 1.340.